 Our Cook the Books Club selection this time brings us to Iran, thanks to Jennifer Klinec, author of the memoir The Temporary Bride.1 The book starts with the story of Klinec's upbringing in Canada, her move to London to follow her corporate career and her decision to leave such career in favor of opening a cooking school out of her apartment.
 That is the background to her trip to Iran: Persian food called out to her and dissatisfaction with her life added its weight.
 In Iran, she meets a young man and the story of their relationship and attendant tribulations takes up the rest of the book.
 I found the first part of the story more interesting.
-Once Klinec arrives in Iran, the book could not hold my attention.
+Once Klinec arrives in Iran, the book could not hold my attention and my progress in reading was slow.

 I read a number of recipes2 then went off on my own to create a dish with an infusion of personal preferences.
 In particular, I did not fry the eggplant and cut them into bite-sized pieces rather than large ones.
 I also made my own tomato sauce (salsa di pomodoro), taking advantage of farm-fresh tomatoes from the market.
 I forwent saffron (zafferano): I tried to get some, but the price was above my budget.
 I tested different quantities of the other spices and the recipe below reflects my favorite rendition.